Fall Claims - Costs and Modification Effects

 Further Reading

-Insurance companies use an Experience Modification Rate (EMR) formula to calculate your workers comp premium, based on the cost of past claims and the probability of future accidents.
-The higher your EMR, the higher your premium– and the converse. ...
+Insurance companies use an Experience Modification Rate (EMR) formula to calculate your workers' compensation premium based on the cost of past claims and the likelihood of future accidents.
+The higher your EMR, the higher your premium — and the co...

-As the fun and sun of summer arrives, so does the threat of many natural disasters.
-Happenings like earthquakes are always a threat, but floods, wildfires, hurricanes, tornadoes, and such are more apt to strike in the warmer summer months.
-There are ...
+As the fun and sun of summer arrive, so does the greater risk of several natural disasters.
+Earthquakes can strike anytime, and floods, wildfires, hurricanes, and tornadoes are more common in warmer months.
+There are three important steps you can t...

 When an employee requests an accommodation, employers should make two separate determinations: (1) Does the employee have a disability; and (2) Does the employee need the requested accommodation because of a limitation (any limitation) associated w...